 What If You Don’t Pay Quarterly Estimated Taxes?

 If you don’t pay your quarterly estimated taxes or you pay too little, you may be penalized.
 Although your taxes are estimated, you can typically avoid penalties by making sure you pay a minimum of the same amount in taxes you earned last year.
 So, for example, if you paid $3000 last year, you can make sure you pay this amount in total over each quarter.
-You shouldn’t be penalized if you may sure you do this.
+You shouldn’t be penalized if you make sure you do this.
 However, it’s worth bearing in mind that if you make a lot more than last year you may still end up paying a huge tax bill on top of your quarterly payments when April rolls around.
 Certain rules apply here.
 Let us know your specific circumstances.